gkemmey/gray_matter/_posts/2019-09-02-stripe-beyond-the-getting-started-docs.md

 end
 ```

-When `Nutmeg::Stripe.add_card` is called inside the block, the lambda we passed will be called instead.
+When `Nutmeg::Stripe.add_card` is called inside the block, the lambda we provided will be called instead.
 Before declaring the stub, we set a `top_level_stub_called` boolean to `false`.
 When the lambda is called, we immediately flip it to `true`, then we can assert that it's true at the end of the test.
 Perhaps this is overkill, but it gives us some assurance the test is behaving the way we expect 🤷‍♂️

-Other than that, inside the lambda we assert that the parameters we were passed -- which are what would have been passed to `Nutmeg::Stripe.add_card` and ultimately have come from the form -- are what we expect them to be.
-Lastly, it returns an object that responds to `ok?` and returns `true` -- essentially a stub for an instance of `Nutmeg::Stripe::Response`.
+Other than that, inside the lambda we assert that the parameters we were passed -- which are what would have come from the form and ultimately get passed to `Nutmeg::Stripe.add_card` -- are what we expect them to be.
+Lastly, it returns an object that responds to `ok?` and returns `true`, which is a stub for an instance of `Nutmeg::Stripe::Response`.

 Next, let's jump to the bottom.
 At the very end of the test file, we have some private helper functions.
 Mostly, they help us find elements on the page in a way that reads nicely in the actual body of the test -- like a mini DSL for just this test.
 Let's look at the `in_iframe_for` helper a little closer though: